 What is the Tongariro Alpine Crossing?

-The Tongariro Alpine crossing is one way day hike which crosses the volcanic centre of New Zealand’s North Island, between the summits of Mount Tongariro (1967m) and Mount Ngauruhoe (2287m).
-It is lauded as New Zealand’s best one day hike.
+The Tongariro Alpine Crossing is a one-way day hike that crosses the volcanic centre of New Zealand’s North Island, passing between the summits of Mount Tongariro (1,967m) and Mount Ngauruhoe (2,287m).
+It’s widely considered one of the best day hikes in the world, and for good reason.

 When I lived in New Zealand, I worked at a location conveniently right between the start and finish of the walk.
 It was a 20 minute drive to the start, and about a five minute drive from the finish.

-So when the weather gave us a good day, with clear skies and barely a breeze in the air, we took a break from our work and headed up to the mountain.
+So when the weather gave us a good day, with clear skies and barely a breeze in the air, we took a break from work and headed up to the mountain.
+It was spring, probably October, and there was still snow on the higher ground.

-The scenery, as you can imagine, is absolutely spellbinding.
-The visibility, even from the relatively low point of the car park at 1100m, was incredible.
-We could see, for example, Mount Taranaki jutting into the sky, 180km away to our west.
+The scenery, as you can imagine, is spellbinding.
+The visibility, even from the relatively low point of the car park at 1,100m, was incredible.
+We could see Mount Taranaki jutting into the sky 180km away to our west.

-Nearer, Mount Ruapehu, home to what I am informed are the southern hemispheres largest ski fields and also the North Island’s highest mountain, sparkled impressively in the sun, still clad in plenty of clear white snow.
-The walk was off to an auspicious start.
+Nearer, Mount Ruapehu, home to the North Island’s highest peak and its ski fields, sparkled impressively in the sun, still clad in clear white snow.
+The walk was off to a good start.

-The walk itself is very well marked, and the track is not too hard.
-You start off walking from the car park to the Mangatepopo Hut along a giant valley lined with lava flows and boulders, before the first serious ascent, up to the Mangatepopo saddle, which is right between the Tongariro and Ngauruhoe summits.
+The walk itself is very well marked, and the track is not too hard to start with.
+You begin by walking from the car park to the Mangatepopo Hut along a broad valley lined with lava flows and boulders, before the first serious ascent: the Devil’s Staircase, which takes you up to the saddle between Tongariro and Ngauruhoe.

-The bus company brochure describes this part of the walk as “very challenging”, a warning which we assumed was your usual over the top safety conscious stuff.
+The bus company brochure described this part of the walk as “very challenging”, a warning which we assumed was the usual over the top safety conscious stuff.

 About 50 metres in, we realised that perhaps it was a serious warning.
 The “track” we were following rapidly disappeared, the slope inclined to thirty degrees, and we were scrambling up a snow covered scree field, with the summit at least a 500 metre vertical ascent ahead.
 I began to realise why this part of the walk was both optional and not that busy.

-Still, I like to start what I finish, even if that means scrambling up lava flows and loose, slippery boulder covered scree, with nothing but a very long and painful slide behind me should it all go wrong.
+Still, I like to finish what I start, even if that means scrambling up lava flows and loose, slippery boulder covered scree, with nothing but a very long and painful slide behind me should it all go wrong.

-About half way up my travelling companion concluded I was completely insane, and left me to it.
-The sight of other people carrying on bolstered my confidence, even though I had no idea at all how I was going to get back down, and I pressed on, finally making it to the top in just under two hours.
+About halfway up, my travelling companion concluded I was completely insane and left me to it.
+The sight of other people carrying on kept me going, even though I had no idea at all how I was going to get back down, and I pressed on, finally making it to the top in just under two hours.
 And wow, was that worth it.

-After a spot of food to bolster the spirits, I sledged down the snow on my bum, brushed myself off, and pondered the best way to get down the rest of the way.
-It turned out, the way down was pretty easy.
-All I had to do was dig my heels in to the ash filled scree and walk / slide my way down.
+After some food to bolster the spirits, I sledged down the snow on my bum, brushed myself off, and pondered the best way to get down the rest of the way.
+It turned out, the way down was surprisingly easy.
+All I had to do was dig my heels in to the ash-filled scree and walk/slide my way down.

 It was incredibly fun, and took me about twenty minutes to go down what had taken me nearly two hours to go up.
 At the bottom I decided I had so enjoyed the walk down that I was tempted to go back up again.
 Sanity prevailed.